Foundation vs. Specialized Models: Evaluating Catastrophic Forgetting in Continual Time Series Forecasting: Experimental framework

-\item \textbf{D1} and \textbf{D2} feature 4 and 3 sine waves respectively, with harmonically aligned periods, allowing the model to observe full cycles within the dataset.
+The {\emph synthetic} scenario consists of four multi-sinusoidal time series datasets of increasing complexity and periodic structure, with each dataset containing 2,688 time steps: \begin{itemize} \item \textbf{$\dataSynA$} and \textbf{$\dataSynB$} feature 4 and 3 sine waves respectively, with harmonically aligned periods, allowing the model to observe full cycles within the dataset.
 This setup tests the ability to learn and predict fully repetitive patterns.

-\item \textbf{D3} and \textbf{D4} contain 10 sine waves with randomly sampled, non-harmonic periods, producing very long global cycles that exceed the dataset length.
+\item \textbf{$\dataSynC$} and \textbf{$\dataSynD$} contain 10 sine waves with randomly sampled, non-harmonic periods, producing very long global cycles that exceed the dataset length.
 These datasets simulate real-world scenarios where only partial signal cycles are observed, challenging the model to generalize and extrapolate from incomplete information.
+These scenarios allow us to test the model's ability to discover the underlying function that can predict the future steps of the time series. \end{itemize} Figure \ref{fig:synthData} shows typical examples of time series in the 4 synthetic datasets D1 to D4.